Chiropractic Care During Pregnancy

 What is the Webster Technique?

 A chiropractic adjustment called the Webster technique is a specific sacral adjustment to help facilitate the mother’s pelvic alignment and nerve system function.
 This in turn balances pelvic muscles and ligaments, reduces torsion to the uterus.
 This offers a greater potential for optimal fetal positioning.
-Originally used for breech presentations and then posterior presentations, current research is revealing the benefits of receiving the Webster technique throughout pregnancy for the prevention of dystocia.
+Originally used for breech presentations and then posterior presentations, current research is revealing the benefits of receiving the Webster technique throughout pregnancy for the prevention of dystocia. (difficult labor)

-The Webster Technique is a very safe and gentle and non-invasive technique for both mother and baby.
+The Webster Technique is a very safe, gentle and non-invasive technique for both mother and baby.
 In our experience it has been very effective at allowing babies in a breech presentation to turn naturally.
-In this specific case we recommend beginning care as soon as breech presentation is detected by your Midwife or OBGYN.
+In this specific case we recommend beginning care as soon as breech presentation is detected by your Midwife or OB/GYN.
 Of course you do not need to be breach to begin chiropractic care or Webster technique during pregnancy!
 On the contrary, it has been proven that women under regular maintenance care throughout pregnancy have less pain, better mobility and easier delivery with significantly reduced chances for needing a C-section.